Menu

 Practice Crop Rotation

-You should always move your plants around.
-Planting them in the same place year after year creates the ideal environment for pests.
+You should always move your plants around year to year.
+Planting them in the same place every time creates the ideal environment for pests.
 Rotating crops helps to stop pests from sticking around; most pests don’t infect all types of crops!

 Plant Later

-One thing you can do to prevent damage from wireworms is to avoid planting too early in cold soils.
+One way to prevent damage from wireworms is to avoid planting too early in cold soils.
 Plant later when the soil is warmer.

 Planting later speeds up germination, so your plants establish quickly and reduce the time when they’re small and vulnerable to wireworm damage.